beks2002/PIC16A_Project/README.md

 #### Rabiga Arip, Euibin Kim, Nicholas Olmedo

+### OBJECTIVE
-- The ***<u>objective</u>*** of this project is to implement a movie/tv-show recommendation algorithm based on qualitative/quantitative data.
+To implement a movie/tv-show recommendation algorithm based on qualitative/quantitative data.
 The algorithm would recommend similar TV shows and movies based on an initial input.

-### V <= Need to be done once we finish the project
+### Need to be done once we finish the project

 List of Python packages **(Let's do this once we finish the project)**